 A visitor verification system manages and controls access to a property by verifying visitors’ identities and intent.
 Unlike traditional systems that merely alert occupants, modern solutions are designed to actively support decision-making through multiple layers of interaction and control.

 At its core, a visitor verification system integrates several key components.
 Video intercoms serve as the primary interface, allowing occupants to visually identify visitors.
 Mobile access capabilities enable users to answer calls and manage entry remotely via smartphones or tablets.
-Access control devices – such as electric door locks, gate motors, or smart relays – finally grant or deny entry.
+Access control devices – such as electric door smart locks, gate motors, or smart relays – finally grant or deny entry.

 Verification itself is a layered process.
 It begins with identification – recognising the visitor through video.
 This is followed by communication, where occupants can ask questions or confirm intent.
 Next comes approval or denial, in which access is granted or denied.
 Finally, every interaction is recorded for future reference.